mc2-project/secure-xgboost/doc/build.rst

       git clone --recursive https://github.com/mc2-project/mc2-xgboost.git

-2. Configure the enclave parameters in ``CMakeLists.txt``; these parameters are used by the Open Enclave SDK to configure the enclave build.
+2. Configure the enclave parameters listed in ``CMakeLists.txt``; these parameters are used by the Open Enclave SDK to configure the enclave build.

    * ``OE_DEBUG``: Set this parameter to 0 to build the enclave in release mode, or 1 to build in debug mode.
    * ``OE_NUM_HEAP_PAGES``: The amount of heap memory (in pages) committed to the enclave; this is the maximum amount of heap memory available to your enclave application.